-Category Feature Requirement Background 1 General Design Mobile-first strategy The website must be optimized for mobile devices while maintaining a successful user experience on desktop and laptop devices.
-Over 70% of our website visitation comes via mobile devices.
-2 General Design Redesigned homepage and top landing pages.
-A homepage that is visually engaging and informative.
+Category Feature Requirement Background 1 General Design Mobile-first strategy Idevices while maintaining a successful user Over 70% of our website visitation comes via mobile devices.
+2 iGeneral Design Redesigned homepage and top landing pages. informative.
 Elements may include Interactive maps, prominent space for images and video content, alerts, and featured content.
 The agency's homepage needs to display a variety of changing themes, topics, and events in one place at the same time.
 In addition to the homepage, the parks search page, camping, boating, golf, and Empire Pass webpages, are often the top entry pages and a visitor's first impression of our website.
 These areas need to convey a large volume of content and messages.
-3 General Design Intuitive navigation Provide users with improved, clear navigation to the content, locations, categories, themes, and programmatic topics easily and quickly.
-Navigation needs to be reorganized in a purposeful manner for the user and not adhere to an internal agency structure.
-OPRHP oversees more than 250 parks, historic sites, recreational trails, golf courses, and boat launches as well as many statewide programs- such as grants, historic preservation, safe boating, and environmental stewardshiptic can be challenging to define clear navigation paths to this volume and variety of content.
-4 General Design Flexible Page Design Develop a cohesive suite of page designs that can be easily expanded and customized.
-The suite should include a design for a facility page, a program page, a general landing page, and subpages.
-Facility or program webpages can vary in volume and types of content from embedded maps, image, and video galleries, and FAQ sections, to tables, in-page search features, and more.
+3 General Design Intuitive navigation the content, locations, categories, themes, and programmatic topics easily and quickly.
+Navigation needs to be reorganized in a purposeful manner for the user and not adhere OPRHP oversees more than 250 parks, historic sites, recreational trails, golf courses, and boat launches as well as many statewide programs- such as grants, historic preservation, safe boating, and environmental stewardship it can be challenging to define clear navigation paths to this volume and variety of content.
+4 General Design Flexible Page Design should include a design for a facility page, a Facility or program webpages can vary in volume and types of content from embedded maps, image, and video galleries, and FAQ sections, to tables, in-page search features, and more.

 Category Feature Requirement Background 5 General Design Event Calendar Develop a calendar that is searchable by facility, date, region, theme, keyword, or activity.
 Events should display descriptions, costs, locations, directions, contact or registration information, links, and other necessary attributes.
 OPRHP offers year-round public programming.
 The current website has a searchable event calendar, which is a prominent feature of the homepage but is also displayed on facility-specific web pages and in the Explorer app.
 Event content is manually populated via our current CMS.
 The content of the calendar database on CMS should allow administrators to easily sort, view, and download information for reports, including the ability to search past events.
 6 General Design Amenities and Activitites filter Ability to search for locations by geographic areas OPRHP facilities offer a wide range of activities and experiences, this can be overwhelming without tools to narrow the available options.
 7 General Design Media Kit A collection of promotional or informational assets that can be easily downloaded.
 Images, biographies, videos, boilerplate information.
 OPRHP receives many requests from news organizations, journalists, bloggers, tourism partners, and students for general key information that can be repurposed for news, blogs, or reports.
 A dedicated self-serve space on the website would save staff time and guarantee consistency of information.
 8 General Design Blog WYSIWYG, uploading images, category tagging, OPRHP currently uses a WordPress site for its active blog.
 To increase traffic, improve SEO, and create a more engaging web presence, we want to move it to the parks.ny.gov website.
-9 General Design Tables · Some complex content is best presented in a table-like format for the user.
+9 General Design Tables I - Some complex content is best presented in a table-like format for the user.